flybywiresim/docs/docs/dev-corner/dev-guide/setup-environment.md

 !!! tip "Create working branches"
     We recommend when making changes on your fork, you create a new branch, titled with the change you're looking to make or something similar.

 After a successful build, it is possible to copy the `flybywire-aircraft-a320-neo` folder into your Community folder and use the compiled A32NX in your simulator.
-See next chapter for more convenient way to update the add-on after a compile.
+See next chapter for a more convenient way to update the add-on after a compile.

 !!! warning "Important step!"
     Make sure you remove any existing copy of the aircraft from your community folder before doing this.